WVUHPC/Introduction-HPC/_episodes/02-cli.md

 ~~~
 {: .language-bash}

-All the commands executed from now on are happening on a remote machine, the Spruce Knob *head node*, this is the place were most of your direct interaction with the cluster happens.
+All the commands executed from now on are happening on a remote machine, the Thorny Flat *head node*, this is the place were most of your direct interaction with the cluster happens.

 -->